 Types of Variance Reports

 Financial variances can occur across any area of a business.
-Each of the following report types focuses on a specific financial dimension, providing targeted insights for different stakeholders.
+Each of the following report types focuses on a specific financial dimension, providing targeted insights for different stakeholders using variance analysis tools.

 1. Budget variance report